zondiMaqina/data_structures_and_algorithms/README.md

 - Recursively

 > [!NOTE]
-> The algorithms in this repo are tested using the Ruby gem (framework) RSec (Ruby Specifications)
+> The algorithms above are are tested using the Ruby gem (framework) RSec (Ruby Specifications)